FACTBOX-Airlines suspend China flights over coronavirus

 Below are details (in alphabetical order): AIR CANADA

 Air Canada said on Jan.
 28 it was canceling select flights to China.
-AIR INDIA
+AIR FRANCE

 Air India said it was canceling its Mumbai-Delhi-Shanghai flight from Jan.
 31 to Feb.
 14. AIR SEOUL